 Having a Siberian Husky in your life is hard work and not all fun and games.
 Some qualities don’t suit everyone:

-• Independent – The Siberian Husky loves people, but they don’t ‘need’ people to survive, and they know it.
-The Siberian Husky is not a people-pleasing breed; they are happy to do their own thing.
-They are the cats of the dog-world.
+- Independent—The Siberian Husky loves people, but it doesn’t ‘need’ them to survive, and it knows it.
+The Siberian Husky is not a people-pleasing breed; it is happy to do its own thing.
+It is the cat of the dog world.

-• Energy – an adult Siberian Husky needs up to 2 hours of exercise daily.
-A plod around the neighborhood for a couple of hours isn’t sufficient, but it needs a chance to explore its environment and stretch its legs.
-A Husky with pent-up energy and frustration will destroy your home and become very vocal, disturbing your neighbors too.
+- Energy – an adult Siberian Husky needs up to 2 hours of exercise daily.
+A plod around the neighbourhood for a couple of hours isn’t sufficient, but it needs a chance to explore its environment and stretch its legs.
+A Husky with pent-up energy and frustration will destroy your home and become very vocal, disturbing your neighbours too.

-• Singing – The Siberian Husky is a vocal breed.
+- Singing – The Siberian Husky is a vocal breed.
 They chuff, huff, talk, and sing to communicate – most Husky people love this about them.
-However, a Husky who is left alone for long periods will often howl for hours on end, which can cause neighbors to complain or report you to the authorities.
+However, a Husky who is left alone for long periods will often howl for hours on end, which can cause neighbours to complain or report you to the authorities.

-• Separation Anxiety – The Siberian Husky does not do well being left on its own for long periods; some can tolerate a couple of hours at the most.
+- Separation Anxiety – The Siberian Husky does not do well being left on its own for long periods; some can tolerate a few hours at the most.
 However, this is often a problem as most people need to work away from home for at least 8 hours a day.
-Separation anxiety is a serious problem, resulting in destructive behaviors and constant howling.
+Separation anxiety is a serious problem, resulting in destructive behaviours and constant howling.

-• High Prey Drive – The Siberian Husky has a very high prey drive.
-The prey drive can be dampened through training.
-However, it is an innate quality that will always be there and can make it very tricky for the Husky to live alongside smaller animals and livestock.
+- High Prey Drive—The Siberian Husky has a very high prey drive.
+Although this drive can be dampened through training, it is an innate quality that will always exist, making it very tricky for the Husky to live alongside smaller animals and livestock.
+Careful introductions are highly recommended.

 Final Thoughts on The Siberian Husky